How to submit a job using qsub

-qsub is a command used for submission to the SGE cluster.
+qsub is a command used for submission to the Grid Engine cluster.
 In the section 2.1 Quickstart and basics, we showed that you can submit an example job using qsub as follows:

 The general syntax of how to use qsub is below.

 qsub -q <queue> -w e -N <job_name> -l h_vmem=<memory, e.g. 4G> -l h_rt=<time> -l s_rt=<time> -pe smp <num_slots> -o <outputlogfile> -e <errorlogfile> <pathtoScript> <arg1> <arg2>

 Here are the some of the options and their explanations.

 -q <queue>set the queue.
 Often you will use the standard queue, so no need to set this up.

 -Vwill pass all environment variables to the job